Can You Microwave Ziploc Bags – Details on Safety and Methods

-Many of us use these handy storage bags daily, but when it comes to reheating food in them, it’s essential we get the facts straight for our safety.
+Many of us use these handy storage bags daily, but when it comes to reheating food, we must get the facts straight for our safety.

 So, can you microwave ziploc bags?